sho journal.

 staring at the wolves in the spackle ceiling,

-vinyl turning forever,
+where the vinyl turned forever,

-when you’d read me your poems,
+where you’d read me your poems,

 and i’d read you mine.